 Ever thought of what you would do if you were confronted by a lake full of skeletons like you see in the horror films?
 Would you faint out of shock or would you shriek the place down?
 If visiting such a lake is your dreaded fantasy then, the Roopkund Lake is the perfect place for you to visit in Uttarakhand.
 This 2 meters deep glacial lake is the abode of a huge number of skeletons that lie on the bed of the lake.
-The view from the shore instantly sends a chill down the spine of every traveler who dares to visit that place.
+The view from the shore instantly sends a chill down the spine of every traveller who dares to visit that place.
 Experimentally verified, these skeletons belonging to the 9th century had been the remains of the flesh and blood of people who had died in a hailstorm at the very spot.
 Thus, these ancient skeletons indeed succeed in making the entire place haunted and the lake has been aptly named as the Skeleton Lake.

 Read more about places to visit in Uttarakhand